evnb/crop-base/NewAgentInfo.md

 ## Current Status and Challenges
 - See [DevProgress.md](DevProgress.md) for current status, goals, challenges, and next steps.
+- See [TestingGuide.md](TestingGuide.md) for testing infrastructure and procedures.

 ## End Goal
 - Create a mobile-friendly static-site webapp photo cropper.
 When a user adds a photo, the crop should be determined automatically based on an algorithm I will write.